Flood basalt: List of flood basalts

 Representative continental flood basalts and oceanic plateaus, arranged by chronological order, together forming a listing of large igneous provinces:

 Elsewhere in the Solar System

 Flood basalts are the dominant form of magmatism on the other planets and moons of the Solar System.

 The maria on the Moon have been described as flood basalts composed of picritic basalt.
 Individual eruptive episodes were likely similar in volume to flood basalts of Earth, but were separated by much longer quiescent intervals and were likely produced by different mechanisms.

-Extensive flood basalts may be present on Mars.
+Extensive flood basalts are present on Mars.

 Uses

-The interlocking crystals of flood basalts, which are oriented at random, make trap rock the most durable construction aggregate of all rock types.
+Trap rock is the most durable construction aggregate of all rock types, because the interlocking crystals are oriented at random.